Kerry asks skeptical U.S. Congress not to impose new sanctions on Iran

 “I think it could potentially strengthen your hand with a good cop, bad cop scenario,” Engel said.

-Kerry suggested new sanctions would be seen as an act of bad faith because the United States agreed under the November 24 deal not to impose fresh sanctions.
+Kerry suggested new sanctions would be seen as an act of bad faith because the United States agreed under the Nov.
+24 deal not to impose fresh sanctions.
 He also said they could undermine the unity of the six major powers who negotiated that deal: Britain, China, France, Germany, Russia and the United States.
+(Reporting by Arshad Mohammed and Lesley Wroughton; Editing by Cynthia Osterman)